Club Constitution and Rules

 in such manner as the Committee may decide.

 (vii) The Committee or sub-committee may co-opt members of the Club to any sub-committee appointed under paragraph 9(vi) provided that the

 number of co-opted members of any sub-committee shall not exceed one-third of that sub-committee.

-The quorum of the Committee or of any sub-committee shall be one half of its members, or one third for any Annual or Special General Meeting.
+The quorum of a general committee meeting or of any sub-committee shall be one half of its members, rounded up to the next nearest whole number.

 (i) Every member present at any AGM or SGM of the Club shall have one vote, and in the event of an equality of votes the then presiding officer